Twelve recognized for their leadership and impact within the Greater Boston community.

 Please join us in congratulating this extraordinary group of leaders.

-*Following this announcement, Marty Martinez was appointed Chief of Health and Human Services for the City of Boston.
-As a result, he was not able to participate in the Barr Fellowship.
-The Barr Foundation remains grateful for Marty’s significant contributions to Greater Boston and for his willingness to rise to this new opportunity for leadership and service.
+*Following the announcement of the Fellows, Marty Martinez was appointed Chief of Health and Human Services for the City of Boston and was no longer able to participate in the Barr Fellowship, and Nigel Jacob had to step back from the Fellowship due to unforeseen personal reasons.
+The Barr Foundation remains grateful for Marty’s and Nigel’s significant contributions to Greater Boston and their service to the City of Boston.

 About the Barr Foundation